ch33zer/blaise.bike/_posts/2021-7-13-day_16_grangeville_to_wilderness_gateway_campground_through_fire_and_flame_part_1.md

 We made dinner then got to bed ASAP, around 9, though I read my new book for a while.
 I'll post part two in just a second.
 Hold your horses.
-Distance: 80ishConsumption:Huge chai teaBlueberry muffinCan of Arnold PalmerFruit smoothy2 cliff barsRiceTortillasPeachesMnMs
+Distance: 80ish

+Consumption:

+* Huge chai tea
+* Blueberry muffin
+* Can of Arnold Palmer
+* Fruit smoothy
+* 2 cliff bars
+* Rice
+* Tortillas
+* Peaches
+* MnMs